hangol4/Dynamics-Language-Model/README.md

     ```bash
     ollama serve &
     ```
-3. Tweak necessary lines, such as paths to input files and names for the plots, in the script `visualise_embedding.py`.
+3. Tweak necessary lines, such as paths to input files and names for the plots.
 4. Run the script:
     ```bash
     python visualise_embedding.py